Exchange through bilateral agreements

 - UiO's partner institutions must nominate students in the University of Oslo online nomination system.

 - Nominated students must then complete their application for exchange in the online application service for students (Søknadsweb).

 - 1 May for the autumn semester (August - December)

 - 1 November for the spring semester (January - June)

-Letters of Admission will be available online in May for the autumn semester and in November for the spring semester.
+Letters of Admission will be available online in the middle of May for the autumn semester and in the middle of November for the spring semester.

 Courses in English

-Bilateral students at the University of Oslo may choose from more than 800 courses offered in English.
+Bilateral students at the University of Oslo may choose from a wide range of courses offered in English.

 The course descriptions give detailed information about each course, course content, when it's taught, the syllabus, examination form, etc. The list is updated for the coming semester in late November/mid-May.

 Questions regarding courses must be directed to the relevant department or faculty.
 For questions concerning courses offered in other foreign languages than English, please contact the local international coordinator at your home university.